CurtinIC/good-code-etiquette/README.md

 # good-code-etiquette

-This workshop was put together by Paul Hancock (Curtin University), Rebecca Lange (Curtin University), and Manodeep Sinha (Swinburne University of technology).
-It was first presented at the 2019 Harley Wood School for astronomy -> see the original fork of this repo.
+This workshop was put together by Paul Hancock (Curtin University), Rebecca Lange (Curtin University), and Manodeep Sinha (Swinburne University of Technology).
+It was first presented at the 2019 Harley Wood School for Astronomy -> see the original fork of this repo.

 This version was adapted to better cater for a more general audience and include information on R (in the presentation only at this point in time).